xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/class-members/properties/numbered-properties/numbered-property-example.md

 <h1 class="example">Example</h1>

-The [ComponentFile Class](component-file-class-example.md)  specifies a Numbered Property named `Component` which represents the contents of a specified component on the file.
+The [ComponentFile Class](component-file-class-example.md){: .noprint }  specifies a Numbered Property named `Component` which represents the contents of a specified component on the file.
 ```apl
     :Property Numbered Component
     :Access Public Instance